apioo/fusio-docs/docs/bootstrap.md

 # Conclusion

 This was a first basic example how to create a simple API endpoint with Fusio.
-Fusio provides then out of the box many features to build a great API product, in short we try to provide all features which also big companies provide.
+Fusio provides then out of the box many features to build a great API product, in short we try to provide all features of a modern API solution.
 Since Fusio can solve many use cases we have structured our documentation into three parts:

 ### Use-Cases